Magnetization induced by a nonlinear response to temperature gradient in $d^{\prime }$, $g^{\prime }$ and $i^{\prime }$ altermagnets: Temperature gradient induced magnetization

-\textbf{Symmetry analysis: }A linear response of magnetization induced by temperature gradient is determined by
+We study a two-dimensional electron system described by the Hamiltonian ( \ref{BasicHamil}).
+The linear response to magnetization induced by a temperature gradient is determined by

-where is $\chi _{\mu \nu }$ is the susceptibility.
-Electric-field induced magnetization is prohibited in the inversion symmetric systems because the magnetization is an axial vector, where it does not flip its sign under inversion symmetry operation but flips its sign under time-reversal symmetry operation.
-Next, we consider a second-order nonlinear response of electric-field induced magnetization
+where $\chi _{\mu \nu }$ is the susceptibility.
+Electric-field induced magnetization is prohibited in the inversion symmetric system because the magnetization is an axial vector, where it does not flip its sign under inversion symmetry operation but flips its sign under time-reversal symmetry operation.
+Next, we consider a second-order nonlinear response associated with electric-field induced magnetization

 where $\chi _{\rho \mu \nu }$ is the nonlinear susceptibility.
-Both left and right hand sides are invariant under inversion symmetry.
+Both the left and right hand sides are invariant under inversion symmetry.
 Hence, nonzero magnetization is not prohibited for inversion symmetric systems.
 On the other hand, the system must break time-reversal symmetry because the left-hand side is time-reversal symmetry odd but the right-hand side is time-reversal symmetry even.